Fordenstraz/Corey-Bickford-Capstone/README.md

 2. Next, navigate to this project in whatever directory it has been installed:
      - Right-click onm the folder and select "Open with Code", next to the blue VSCode icon
      - Open a terminal window by pressing "CTRL + SHIFT + ` " all at once
-     - In the terminal navigate to the root folder of the project `CD parent_folder/projects/Corey-Bickford-Capstone`
+     - In the terminal navigate to the root folder of the project `cd parent_folder/projects/Corey-Bickford-Capstone`

 3. Then run `npm install` to install all project dependencies.